%20(2).avif)

 .avif)

-NVIDIA GPU Operator is a Kubernetes operator that automates installation and lifecycle management of the NVIDIA GPU software stack on cluster nodes, helping teams run GPU-accelerated workloads more consistently.
-It is commonly used by platform, MLOps, and data engineering teams to standardize how drivers, container runtimes, and GPU device plugins are deployed across environments, reducing manual node configuration and drift.
+NVIDIA GPU Operator is a Kubernetes operator that installs and manages the NVIDIA GPU software stack as Kubernetes-native resources, enabling consistent GPU node setup for teams running AI/ML and other GPU-accelerated workloads.
+It is commonly used by platform engineering and MLOps teams to reduce manual node configuration and standardize how GPU drivers, runtimes, and plugins are deployed across clusters.

 Orchestration systems decide where and when workloads run on a cluster of machines (physical or virtual).
 On top of that, orchestration systems usually help manage the lifecycle of the workloads running on them.
 Nowadays, these systems are usually used to orchestrate containers, with the most popular one being Kubernetes.